 There are times when your dog might surprise you by eating far less dog food than expected or by wanting far more.
 Learn what to watch out for to make sure your dog has healthy eating habits.

 Feeding a Finicky Dog

-If your pet sniffs her bowl then rejects all but a few bites, analyse her behavior.
-Here are some questions to ask to gauge her finicky behavior.
+If your pet sniffs her bowl then rejects all but a few bites, analyse her behaviour.
+Here are some questions to ask to gauge her finicky behaviour.

 Is your dog getting treats throughout the day that suppress her appetite?

 - If so, talk frankly with those handing out the treats about the adverse impact of their good intentions.
 Assure them that your dog’s food provides all the nutrition she needs.

 Is your dog sick?

 - If this is the first time your pet has missed a meal, or if she is avoiding regular play and seems disengaged from what normally interests her, she may be sick.
 Dental disease, when severe, can make dogs stop eating in addition to other health concerns.